hannes-marais/innovation-algebra/README.md

 The best way to get a feeling for how IA can be used is the case studies.

+* [FlexiRide Proposal](casestudies/flexiride.md) - Auto-selection of a common city-problem and developing a solution.
+Minimal user input.
 * [Experiments in Reducing Light Polllution](casestudies/light-pollution.md) - Uses IA 2.7, which is able to design experiments.
 * [The Polluter Pay Princple in India](https://chat.openai.com/share/fbfb541e-1a89-49fa-b94f-3f76d7af59bb) - Analysis of India's oil pollution liabilities compared to international conventions.
 This case study is interesting because it applies the Venture Capitalist Perspective, Cross-Domain Analysis, Case-Based Analysis, TRIZ Analysis, which is not normally used in this contexn.
 In addition, most interestingly, IA also extends its own functionality to address weaknesses.
 * [Noise Pollution II](https://chat.openai.com/share/fa063ea6-89f3-4aef-a538-500a1409577a) - Preview of IA 2.7 (under testing), with strategy and addition functions like case studies, insights, etc. This very representive of the state-of-the-art for IA.
 IA 2.7 does much better than the previous version, compare with Noise Pollution I.